lisabardelli/airport-javascript/README.md

 Use Javascript and Jasmine to build a software which controls the flow of planes at an airport focusing on TDD.

+Each day I have been pairing with a different person.
+The result of each pairing session has been push on a separate branch.

 ## User Stories

 ```